-14.Monitoring attendance
+14. Monitoring attendance

 A child missing from an education setting is a potential indicator of abuse or neglect including exploitation.
 Local Authority guidance and procedures will be followed for dealing with a child who is missing from education, particularly on repeated occasions.
 The school will follow the .
 Unauthorised attendance will be closely monitored.
 The attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees.
 Schools should also scrutinise the attendance of off-site provision to ensure children are attending and are safe.
-Similarly, the attendance of children who have a child protection plan, a child in need, are Children Looked After and/or SEN will be monitored on a daily and weekly basis.
+Similarly, the attendance of children who are vulnerable or with known welfare and safeguarding concerns such as children who have a child protection plan, a child in need, are Children Looked After and/or SEN will be monitored on a daily and weekly basis.